allanfgodoi/IC-HIN-UFRGS/GlauberMCModel/Readme.md

 ***

-*  __OBS:__ If you want to run the macros directly, you WILL need to put backslashes when sending sstrings.
+*  __OBS:__ If you want to run the macros directly, you WILL need to put backslashes when sending strings.